elmahio/documentation/docs/logging-heartbeats-from-net-core-worker-services.md

 # Logging heartbeats from .NET Core Worker Services

-> The Heartbeats feature is currently in beta and still experimental.

 .NET Core offer Worker Services as a way to schedule recurring tasks either hosted inside an ASP.NET Core website or as a Windows Service.
 Monitoring that Worker Services run successfully, can be easily set up with elmah.io Heartbeats.

 To register heartbeats from a worker service, start by creating a new heartbeat on the elmah.io UI.
 For this example, we want to monitor that a Service Worker is running every 5 minutes, why we set *Interval* to 5 minutes and *Grace* to 1 minute.
 Next, install the `Elmah.Io.Client` NuGet package: